 Repeated IVF Failure in India

-Dr Hrishikesh Pai, a renowned IVF doctor in India with an acquired experience of 35+ years in Obstetrics, Gynecology & Infertility.
-He is the founder-director of Bloom IVF Group which has pan India presence in the cities of Mumbai, New Delhi, Gurgaon, Mohali, and Navi Mumbai.
+Dr. Hrishikesh Pai, a renowned IVF doctor in India with an acquired experience of 35+ years in Obstetrics, Gynecology & Infertility.
+He is the founder-director of Bloom IVF Group which has a pan India presence in the cities of Mumbai, New Delhi, Gurgaon, Mohali, and Navi Mumbai.

 Currently, Dr. Pai is committedly pursuing the issue of repeated IVF failure.
 He has treated successfully many patients from India and the globe who have had a history of repeated IVF failures.

 What is repeated IVF Failure?

 If a woman with a history of three failed IVF cycles with good quality embryos, then it is referred to as repeated IVF failure.
-Of course, it is essential to ascertain the actual cause of the failure by thorough diagnosis.
+Of course, it is essential to ascertain the actual cause of the failure by a thorough diagnosis.